pbatard/EfiFs/README.md

 use any code from non GPLv3 compatible sources, such as rEFInd's `fsw_efi` (GPLv2 only) or Intel's FAT driver (requires an extra copyright notice).

-## Bonus: Commands to compile EfiFs using EDK2 on Debian GNU/Linux 9.1
+## Bonus: Commands to compile EfiFs using EDK2 on a vanilla Debian GNU/Linux 9.1

 As root:
 ```